East End of Loaf Mountain Castle Crown Wilderness

 ... and this chimney

-A closer view of "the toe" and it's not looking any better.
+A closer view of "the toe" and it's not looking any better

-On closer inspection, there's a couloir!
+On closer inspection, there's a cleft!

-I would be fleeing from a thunderstorm.
+A cairn marks my summit.
+A few minutes later, I would be fleeing a thunderstorm.